SteiningerSebastian/SteiningerScripts/Lab. Virtualization and DevOps.md

 - **Permissions:** Set appropriate permissions on the NAS share to allow Docker containers to access and modify files.
 - **Network Connectivity:** Verify that your Docker host has network connectivity to the NAS device.

-### Use Volumes to make the Minecraft-World persistent.
-Modify the existing Minecraft server to enable persistent world storage using any of the mentioned techniques.
-Develop a comprehensive argument for the employment the chosen technique.
-This may involve making changes to the Dockerfile, container configuration, or other relevant components to ensure the Minecraft world data is saved independently of the container's lifecycle.

 > **Docker simplifies application development and deployment using containers**, which package applications with dependencies for **portability** and **isolation**.
 >
 >  **Dockerfile:** Defines how to build a container image using instructions like `FROM`, `COPY`, `RUN`, `WORKDIR`, and `EXPOSE`.